rdybka/vht/README.md

 - minimalistic by design
 - minimalistic by necessity
 - open-sourced in case someone finds it useful
+- has ability to save and load files
 - tries not to interfere but inspire
 - for the same reason, sparsely documented